drewthoennes/Bored-API/README.md

 Find something better to do faster

 ## About
-This project is a server-side rendered Express.js app that has a goal of creating a simple way to find things to do.
+This project is an MEVN (MongoDB, Express.js, Vue.js, and Node.js) app that has a goal of creating a simple way to find things to do.

 ## Endpoints
 The full documentation can be found [here](https://www.boredapi.com/documentation), but listed below are a few of the endpoints